I wanted to do a quick test of exporting X-Particles trails to Blender just to see how that would work.

 Below, the 3D model with two different light-setups / color schemes.

-It’s really fun playing with render engines, it’s almost like trying different lenses: each has a distinct character.
+It’s really fun playing with render engines, it’s almost like trying different lenses: each one has a distinct character.

-I have had the chance to use Arnold lately and it’s a lovely renderer: the IPR is fast, the integration into Cinema 4D is really well executed, working with the materials and the node window is really pleasant, and the AOVs are the icing on the cake!
+I have had the chance to use Arnold lately and it’s a lovely renderer: the IPR is fast, the integration with Cinema 4D is really well executed, working with the materials and the node window is really pleasant, and the AOVs are the icing on the cake!

 I think this could be fun to animate too.